mjhazbri/docker-compose/README.md

 # docker-compose :
-this project is about the compose of wildfly and mysql.
+this project is about the creation of wildfly and mysql serber.